Q1: When does the season start? What are the fees & what does it include?

 Coach Gretchen Triantos

 Gretchen started her running career as a sprinter and ran for Magruder High School, and continued to race competitively for Montgomery College where she was the first woman to compete with an all-male track team.
 In 1977, she became the first MC runner (male or female) to win a gold medal at the National Junior College Athletic Association Track Championship in 800 meters (placed third in the mile).
 She was inducted into Montgomery College Athletic Hall of Fame in 1996.
 Gretchen was a head cross country coach at Magruder High School.
-Gretchen continues to train for and run in numerous races (including wins at Capital Crescent 5K and Riley's Rumble Half marathon), and at the age of 50, she participated in her first full marathon.
+Gretchen continues to train for and run in numerous races (including wins at Capital Crescent 5K and Riley's Rumble Half marathon).

 Coach Anne Forsha